JoeyStanley/jekyll-for-designers/idiolect.md

 ## Some of my favorite quirks

-Here are a list of a few non-standard things I have in my idiolect.
+Here are a list of some of my favorite things I have in my idiolect.

 * I epenthesize a [k] in <i>ancient</i>, [ẽɪ̃ŋkʃɨnt].
 I think what's going on is I have [ŋ] instead of [n] in the first syllable, possibly analogous to <i>anxious</i>, and the [k] slips in there as I transition from the velar nasal to the post-alveolar fricative.